-W-2 and 1099 Tax Report Deadlines for 2018
+W-2 and 1099 Tax Report Deadlines for the 2018 Tax Year

-- Intentional disregard of filing requirements
+- Intentional disregard of filing requirements.

-- Failure to furnish W-2s to employees.
+- Failure to furnish W-2 or 1099 to workers.

 All Annual Payroll Tax Reports Due in January 2019

-W-2 forms and 1099-MISC forms, to employees and non-employees.
+W-2 Forms and 1099-MISC Forms to Employees and Non-Employees

 While tax season doesn't begin until late in January for personal tax returns, including small business tax filing on Schedule C for small businesses, some people like to get an early start on tax preparation, so the sooner you can get these forms out, the better.

-Form 941 (Employer's Quarterly Federal Tax Form) for Fourth Quarter 2017 is due January 31, 2019.
+Notably, Form 941 (Employer's Quarterly Federal Tax Form) for Fourth Quarter 2018 is due January 31, 2019.